3 feared dead as Myanmar army truck runs down protesters | Times Leader

 “At least four people, including two young girls who were crying near the shoes, were arrested,” he said.
 “The soldiers told us to go inside or they would shoot us.”

+“The randomized nature of the attacks — killing and maiming indiscriminately, is no accident.
+The intention of the junta is clear: create as much fear and panic as possible.
+Inflict as much pain, trauma, and suffering as they can, without a care as to who their victims are.
+Reinforce the message that anyone at any time can be killed, arrested, beaten, or wounded, simply for being in the wrong place,” said the statement, signed by the group’s spokesman and minister of international cooperation, Dr. Sasa.

+The statement reiterated the group’s call for international action to help oust the military government.

-About 30 people took part in the march, according to a member of Yangon People’s Strike, the local resistance group that organized it.
-Media posted online showed the protesters carrying placards with Suu Kyi’s image, and calling for the immediate release of the country’s detained civilian leaders.
+About 30 people took part in the march, according to a member of Yangon People’s Strike, a local resistance group that organized it.
+Media posted online showed the protesters carrying placards with Suu Kyi’s image, and calling for the immediate release of the country’s detained leaders.

-At the same time, militant urban guerrilla groups have attacked officials and planted bombs, while open armed conflict had engulfed rural areas, leading to a warning the country may slide into civil war.
+Militant urban guerrilla groups have also attacked officials and planted bombs, while open armed conflict has engulfed rural areas, leading to a warning the country may slide into civil war.

-Since she was detained by the military, Suu Kyi has faced charges from breaching coronavirus regulations to corruption.
-They’re seen as contrived in order to discredit her and justify the military takeover.
+Since she was detained by the military, Suu Kyi has faced charges ranging from breaching coronavirus regulations to corruption.
+They’re widely seen as contrived to discredit her and justify the military takeover.

-The army claims it acted because last November’s election was marked by widespread electoral fraud.
-Independent observers of the polls, won by Suu Kyi’s National League for Democracy party, say have seen no evidence justifying the army’s claim.
+The army claims it acted because of widespread fraud in an election in November last year.
+Independent observers of the polls, won overwhelmingly by Suu Kyi’s National League for Democracy party, say they saw no evidence justifying the army’s claim.